tango-controls/rfc/10/RequestReply.md

 #### Timeout

 * On the client side, the Request-Reply protocol SHALL implement timeout mechanism for every type of request.
-Timeout mechanism is returning DevFailed expetion if a request cannot be served in specified time called Timeout.
+Timeout mechanism is returning DevFailed exception if a request cannot be served in specified time called Timeout.
 * For each request the client MAY setup Timeout value or opt-out from using timeout mechanism which is equal to set Timeout to infinity.
 * The default Timeout is 3 seconds.